Robin-WZQ/AGFD-20K/Instructions.md

 # Instruction

-A reference containing portraits and Keywords that you can use with Stable Diffusion.
+A reference containing Portraits and Keywords that you can use with Stable Diffusion.

 - Age